 • Reducing the impact of too-high values.

-A small caveat though – if our data has negative values or values ranging from 0 to 1, we cannot apply log transform directly – since the log of negative numbers and numbers between 0 and 1 is undefined, we would get error or NaN values in our data.
+A small caveat though – if our data has negative values or values ranging from 0 to 1, we cannot apply log transform directly – since the log transformation machine learning of negative numbers and numbers between 0 and 1 is undefined, we would get error or NaN values in our data.
 In such cases, we can add a number to these values to make them all greater than 1.
 Then, we can apply the log transform.

 Let us plot a histogram of the above, using 5 bins: